 Treatment for Firefighters

 Firefighting is different from other occupations.
 The high demands of the job and hectic lifestyle require a specialized team in order to give the right treatment.
 Firefighters should not be afraid to reach out to a supervisor and peers for help.
 Firefighters are known to be heroic and noble but that doesn’t mean they are immune to PTSD and trauma.
 If they don’t get addiction treatment, they can worsen their health substantially and lose their jobs.
-Effective rehab from alcohol abuse usually begins with physical detox and then the individual can move forward with treatment.
+Effective rehab from alcohol abuse usually begins with physical detox and then the individual can move forward with alcoholism treatment.